altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Handle >= 400 errors with snackbar on tagService and uploadService
 - Rename uploadService to pivService, reorganize files inside ui_elements
-- Message and icon when page is empty (You're all done here!)
-(Tom)
 - Remove edit & delete buttons after cancel or when tapping anywhere else.

 home: